How does wisdom travel?

 The Cascade grew through strong relationships between the Leweton Cultural Village, Further Arts, TransArtAlliance, Intercreate, Balance Unbalance, ONCA Gallery, Hitnet, Good of the Whole and WISN and connects diverse networks working across arts, media and indigenous rights.

 During the evacuation of Ambae in 2017, the Ambae community asked Further Arts to support them in recording the stories of the island as community members relocate to nearby islands.
-This invitation galvanised the Cascade Network to explore mobilising the creative and radical potentials of emerging digital technologies towards holding cultural knowledge with the aim of creating research in support of the cultural sovereignty of Pacific communities.
+This invitation galvanised the Cascade Network to explore mobilising the creative and radical potentials of emerging digital technologies towards holding cultural knowledge with the aim of creating research to support the cultural sovereignty of Pacific communities.

 The network works together with the intention that - with trust, care and mutual respect - the evolution of progressive network technologies can be in service to creative communities strengthening their cultural ownership in ways that respect and emphasise diverse ways of knowing.